Battle of Santa Cruz de Rosales: Background

 Arriving in El Paso on 23 February, Brigadier General Sterling Price, commander of U.S. forces in New Mexico, captured a courier carrying letters indicating Mexican General José de Urrea was advancing.
 Despite receiving orders to strike into Chihuahua only if an invasion force gathered there, Price left El Paso on 1 March with three companies of the 1st Dragoons and four companies of the 3d Missouri.
 Meeting at the site of the earlier Battle of Sacramento, Governor Angel Trías told Price of the signing of the Treaty of Guadalupe Hidalgo, yet Price continued on and entered Chihuahua on 7 March.
 On 8 March, Price and 200 men headed for Santa Cruz de Rosales, the fortifications where Trias had retreated with his men and artillery.
 Price sent for Lt.
-John Love's battery in El Paso, while Trías on 10 March, once again, explained a treaty had been signed.
+John Love's battery in El Paso, while Trías on 10 March, once again, reiterated that a treaty had already been signed and the war was over.